jeapostrophe/reach-examples/wisdom-for-sale/readme.md

 ## Limitations

 1. The command-line version runs on Algorand or Ethereum.
-1. The webpage version runs on Algorand TestNet only.
+1. The webpage version runs on Algorand TestNet only unless you modify it yourself.

 ## Installation